IATI/register-your-data-api/README.md

 ### Versioning

 The version is set in `pyproject.toml`.
 When making updates, set the version to an appropriate value.
+The version is fixed to 0.1.0 until we have a working API on a dev instance (albeit with mocked data).

 ## License